Skip to main content

 Project Overview

-• Compare safety outcomes in states that do and do not require teen driving logs to be turned in;
+• Comparing safety outcomes in states that do and do not require teen driving logs

-• Determine if providing resources to parents that help with the learner’s permit phase, tracking time together, and submitting an accurate log of supervised driving leads to more experience, safer teen drivers, and fewer crashes.
+• Determining whether providing parents with resources for the learner’s permit phase, tracking time together and submitting accurate supervised‑driving logs leads to more experience, safer teen drivers and fewer crashes

-• Determine if instructional curriculum provided to parents and teens during permitting reduces crash risk.
+• Assessing whether instructional curriculum provided to parents and teens during the permitting process reduces crash risk

 Related Resources